 Serbo-Croatian is spoken by millions of inhabitants in Serbia, Croatia, Montenegro, and Bosnia (in the former Yugoslavia), as well as by many others who have settled in the diaspora.

-The Slavic Department at UW is well-known for its breadth of language instruction (including Serbo-Croatian, Russian, Polish, Czech, Bulgarian, and Romanian) and its excellence in foreign language teaching.
+The Slavic Department at UW is well-known for its breadth of language instruction (including Serbo-Croatian, Russian, Polish, and Czech) and its excellence in foreign language teaching.

 Serbo-Croatian language is held in small, informal classes.
 Students receive a lot of individual attention.
 Class meets 3 days per week at a reasonable hour.
 The pace of each semester is tuned to the students' interests and needs.
 If you are a heritage learner, you'll finally be able to converse with your grandparents, and they'll love it!